dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**One of the simplest ways to be happy is letting go of the things that make you sad.**
+**Don't wait around for other people to be happy for you.
+Any happiness you get, you've got to make yourself.**

-Anonymous
+Alice Walker